UTA aims to become leader in Health Informatics

 The University of Texas at Arlington has taken a major step toward fulfilling its goal of becoming a leader in health informatics by hiring Marion Ball, a member of the National Academy of Medicine, and Gabriela Wilson, who served as chair of the University of Southern Indiana’s Health Informatics and Information Management Program.

-Together they will establish the Multi-Interprofessional Center for Health Informatics at UTA (MICHI-UTA), enhancing the University’s robust Health and Human Condition portfolio, while continuing to advance its trajectory to achieving Tier One status in Texas.
+Together they will establish the Multi-Interprofessional Center for Health Informatics (MICHI) at UTA, enhancing the University’s robust Health and Human Condition portfolio, while continuing to advance its trajectory to achieving Tier One status in Texas.

 “The addition of Drs.
 Ball and Wilson to our faculty fortifies our ever-growing strength in health sciences research and education,” Interim Vice President for Research James Grover said.
 “Continued growth in faculty excellence, attained through both the arrival of new faculty and the achievements of current faculty, is essential for maintaining and exceeding the standards for the Maverick student experience.
 I am thrilled to welcome these distinguished scholars to UTA and look forward to the contributions they will make to our University and its service to the world.”